idiap/bob/src/doc/CodingGuidelines.rst

 Cloning the central Torch repository
 ====================================

-To clone the central Bob repository, just do:
+To clone the central |project| repository, just do:

 .. code-block:: sh